AdobeDocs/journeys.en/help/using/building-journeys/condition-activity.md

 >[!NOTE]
 >
 >You cannot perform queries on time series (for example a list of purchases, past clicks on messages) with the simple editor.
-For this you’ll need to use the advanced editor.
+For this you'll need to use the advanced editor.
 See [this page](../expression/expressionadvanced.md).

 When an error occurs in an action or a condition, the journey of an individual stops.
 The only way to make it continue is to check the box **[!UICONTROL Add an alternative path in case of a timeout or an error]**.
 See [this section](../building-journeys/using-the-journey-designer.md#paths).